tamunoWoks/Statistics/averages.md

 | **Weighted Mean**   | Accounts for importance/weight of values       |
 | **Geometric Mean**  | Used in growth rates, percentages, and finance |
 | **Harmonic Mean**   | Used in rates, like speed or efficiency        |

+### When to Use the Mean:
+✅ Use the mean when:
+- Data is quantitative
+- Data is symmetric (not skewed)
+- You want a summary value of the dataset

+❌ Avoid the mean when:
+- The dataset contains extreme outliers
+- Data is categorical or ordinal